 Hear the Pitch

 Hundreds of thousands of migrant workers are recruited each year to perform seasonal manual labor in the US under a variety of visa programs.
-However, a worker’s visa is tied to their employer, and if they experience abuse such as fraud or wage theft, they cannot leave this employer.
+However, a worker's visa is tied to their employer, making it difficult or impossible for workers to leave the job if they experience abuse like fraud or wage theft.
 While fraud-reporting resources do exist, information on recruitment fraud incidents is rarely made public and thus is not available to other guest workers.

 To combat exploitation, Centro de los Derechos del Migrante (CDM) created Contratados, an online platform that provides key information to enable migrant workers to make informed migration and work choices.
 Through this platform, workers share anonymous information on workplace and recruitment abuses, and access resources educating them on their rights and equipping them to address abuses.